 Our data engineers have assembled the relevant data sets and we present them to you in ways that will hopefully provide useful intelligence and save you time.

 We’ve made our best efforts to ensure the data we present is accurate, but data is subject to change and may even contain errors at the source.
 To this end we cannot provide any guarantees with what we are showing, but ask that if you do find any issues with the data then please click here to report it.

 We have included a date filter allowing you to look at inspections between any 2 dates.
-You can only select dates AFTER the dates we have shown above for the currently selected provider type.
+You can only select dates AFTER the date we have shown above.

-- The list of schools as well as each school’s phase and region is sourced from EduBase as of October 2014.
+- The list of schools as well as each school’s phase and region is sourced from EduBase.
 Only those marked as "Open" at that date are included.
 Only School inspections are included in this table.

 - Watchsted is the source of the inspection grades data.
 Only a school's latest inspection is considered.
-Where an academy is yet to be inspected it’s latest pre-conversion inspection grade is used.
+Where an academy is yet to be inspected its latest pre-conversion inspection grade is used.

-- The latest framework option only shows inspections since 01/09/2012.
+- The latest framework option only shows inspections since 01/09/2015.
 This allows you to compare like for like inspections.
 Older frameworks reflect a different grading criteria, but both Ofsted and the DfE include the latest inspection for each school (regardless of the framework) in their calculations for their Good or Outstanding indicator.

 - Schools which have not been inspected are ignored and not included in the denominator of any percentage calculation.

 - There is an option to Hide LAs with fewer than 10 primary or 3 secondary school inspections.
-If an LA is hidden, it’s values still contribute to regional and national calculations.
+If an LA is hidden, its values still contribute to regional and national calculations.